tbleken/Pandora/README.md

 To really take advantage of **Pandora**, create a file named `Pandora.txt` in your working folder.
 This filename can be changed using `Alt-F12`, select `Options->Pandora`.
 In this document this file is consistently called `Pandora.txt`.

 If the file `Pandora.txt` doesn't exist, it can be created in three ways:
-1. In the command window, press `F8` in a blank line, and confirm.
+1. In the Command window, press `F8` in a blank line, and confirm.
-2. In the command window or any VFP editor window, type 0 (zero) on a blank line, press `F8` and confirm.
+2. In the Command window or any VFP editor window, type 0 (zero) on a blank line, press `F8` and confirm.
 3. Create the file using any editor, e.g. Modify File or Notepad.

 Here is the content of a typical `Pandora.txt`: